drpauloerc20/drpauloerc20/README.md

 **drpauloerc20** is my ✨ _special nickname_ ✨ on social networks and this has been around since the day I met the crypto world.
 For me, the erc20 protocol is the most important of all, since with it a new world of possibilities can be created for businesses, companies and people.

-### The companies Beorus and Allmedgroup Corporation have supported us in the crypto world, but we are still developing ideas that I would like more people to be interested in, such as:

-- 🔭 I’m currently working on 4 crypto project.
-- 👯 I’m looking to collaborate on 1 project.
-- 🤔 I’m looking for help with 1 project

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://twitter.com/drpauloerc20" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="drpauloerc20" height="30" width="40" /></a>